patroytall/patrick-roy-me/src/articles/2020-12-13-determinism-rules.md

 ### Code formatting convention

-A big debate in computer history has been about how to format code.
+Code formatting has triggered debates throughout computer programming history.
 Individuals have not relinquish their individuality for years in the name of betterhood.
 Code formatters have evolved and become a blessing but still you can configure them to your project liking which leads to debates.

 Take the time to resolve this topic expediently.
 Arm wrestle, cry, or yell but get it done, then close this topic forever.
 Adopting the default settings of your development tool is simple way out.

 The tool has to rule.
-Do not let humans do special formatting here and there because it is needed.
+Do not let humans do special formatting here and there because it is supposedly needed.
 Let the tool flow and miss-align everything if need be.
 Always ensure you can reformat your whole project in a click.
 Go have a beer with the people feeling hurt.

 Global conventions seem to be emerging.
 Code published on the internet appears to be converging toward similar formatting.
 We should be able to analyze the sum of the code published, weight it based on relevancy, to extract this wisdom eventually.